mohit2978/SpringBoot_Notes/037 spring security-5 JWT/000notes.md

 ![alt text](image-8.png)

+Till now we have seen how user is generated dynamically!!

+## Step-2 Token Generation

+For form-based and basic-auth we used to have implemenattaion in SpringBoot but for JWT no implementation, so we need to provide it and every engineer implement in his own way!!

 ![alt text](image-9.png)

-But we will try to stick to Security Framework only to implement the JWT functionality.
+But we will try to stick to Security Framework only to implement the JWT functionality.So we not going to create any apis to generate token or apis for refresh token in controller!!

 ![alt text](image-10.png)

 ![alt text](image-11.png)

+### Very Imp

 ![alt text](image-12.png)

+Security filter creates `Authentication` object from UserName,password or token or sessionID!!Each filter creates it own Authentication object like UsrerName Password has different , Basic auth has different and so on!!

+`Authentication` is interface.
+Till now `Authentication` is false!!

+Then securityFilter pass this `Authentication` Object to ProviderManager!!

+ProviderManager gives the request which has Authentication Object to one of AuthenticationProvider like DAOAuthenticationProvider and so on by testing each Provider which one can accept the request as ProvideManager has a list of Provider!!

 ### ProviderManager.java (framework code)